kierandidi/bioinformatics-course-hd/README.md

 # Structural Bioinformatics Course - Kieran Didi, Heidelberg University, WS 2023/24

 Hey everyone!
-This is a course about structural bioinformatics and tools you can use it to visualize and analyze proteins and other structures.
+This is a course about structural bioinformatics and tools you can use it to visualize, analyze and design proteins and other structures.
 It is taught in the biochemistry undergraduate course at [Heidelberg University](https://www.uni-heidelberg.de/en), but the material is open to be used by everyone.
 By the end of this course, you will be able to use programs such as PyMol to visualize and analyze protein structures and use your biochemical knowledge to interrogate and even design novel molecules.
 You will also be able to create publication-quality figures.

 This course is designed to be taken in a semester-long format, but can be completed in a shorter time frame.
 The course is divided into 10 modules with accompanying videos and exercises.
-The modules are:
+The modules (with the tools we use in brackets) are:

-1. Introduction to PyMol and the GUI
+1. Introduction to Structural Bioinformatics (PyMol, Jupyter Notebooks, Python)
-2. Machine Learning in Biochemistry
+2. Machine Learning in Biochemistry (Google Colab, PyTorch)
-3. Protein structure and function, Potein structure prediction
+3. Protein structure and function, Potein structure prediction (AlphaFold, OpenFold)
-4. Protein folding and stability, Protein Design I
+4. Protein folding and stability, Protein Design I (PyRosetta, FoldIt)
-5. Enzyme catalysis, protein design II
+5. Enzyme catalysis, protein design II (RFDiffusion, ProteinMPNN, AlphaFold)
-6. Nucleic Acids
+6. Nucleic Acids and transcription factors (PyMol)
-7. Carbohydrates and Lipids, Simulations I
+7. Carbohydrates and Lipids, Simulations I (GROMACS, NAMD)
-8. Membranes - Pumps and Channels, Simulations II
+8. Membranes - Pumps and Channels, Simulations II (GROMACS, NAMD, Python)
-9. Evolution and Bioinformatics
+9. Evolution and Bioinformatics (Biotite, BLAST, MMSeq2, FoldSeek)
+10. Drug Design and Docking (Biotite, AutoDock Vina)
-10. Animations and Publication Quality Graphics
+11. Animations and Publication Quality Graphics (PyMol, Blender, DrawIO, Inkscape)

 I hope you enjoy the course!
 In case you have any questions or feedback, please feel free to contact me.